-And the bar still exists in real life and it’s one of the best bars in Ginza, Tokyo!!
+And the bar still exists in real life; it’s one of the best bars in Ginza, Tokyo!!

 Isn’t that fantastic?

-I’m impressed that Kafka Asagiri, the mangaka, went in to so much detail when he was writing this manga.
+I’m impressed that the mangaka of this series, Kafka Asagiri, went in to so much detail when he was writing this manga.

-This bar is a wonderful way to connect anime with real life (same mission as Mipon).
+Bar Lupin is a wonderful way to connect anime with real life, as Mipon aims to do as well!